Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 Code Review
 -----------

-Code review is done in the open and open to anyone.
+Code review is done in the open and is open to anyone.
 While only maintainers have access to merge commits, providing feedback on pull requests is very valuable and helpful.
 It is also a good mechanism to learn about the code base.
 You can view a list of all open pull requests here: